 On this page

-After a model is published to Cameo Collaborator for Teamwork Cloud, you can share it with reviewers by providing a link to a Cameo Collaborator document.
+After a document is published to Cameo Collaborator for Teamwork Cloud, you can share it with reviewers by providing a link to a Cameo Collaborator document.

 Sharing a published model is the second step in the workflow for reviewing models and providing feedback.